cs4804-24c/a2-DataVis-5Ways/README.md

 # Altair

+Creating a scatter plot using Altair involves technical achievements like data manipulation and visualization design.
+Specifically, I adeptly handled data frames using pandas to prepare the dataset and then using Altair's syntax, mapped variables to visual properties, such as position, size, and color, for an insightful and interactive graphical representation.

 # D3

 d3.js is a powerful JavaScript library for creating complex and interactive data visualizations for web browsers.